QasimQureshi/laddu-netlify/site/content/_index.md

     endlessly.
 Our process returns power to our clients, is efficient, and is far less expensive way than traditional matchmaking.
 products: []
+slide:
+  - color: 'rgb(255, 68, 0)'
+    description: >-
+      Finding the right partner is a numbers game.
+You’ll encounter many frogs before you meet your prince.
+Laddu events facilitate you to meet a large number of suitors in a short period of time.
+    hasImage: true
+    imageURL: /img/blog-chemex.jpg
+    title: Connect with multiple Rishtas in a single event
+  - color: '#8C8'
+    description: >-
+      We find rishta meet-ups where women have to awkwardly serve tea archaic and dehumanizing.
+Allow us to serve the tea, you ask the pertinent questions.
+    hasImage: false
+    imageURL: /img/blog-index.jpg
+    title: Reclaim the Trolley-pushing Toxic Rishta Culture
+  - color: '#FFDA41'
+    description: >-
+      Imagine hosting numerous dinners for multiple rishtas, and potentially not liking a single one of them.
+The whole ordeal can be utterly exhausting, especially for women who traditionally host the men.
+Our events take away the pressure of hosting and allow you to connect you with potential partners in a more time-efficient and dignified manner.
+    hasImage: false
+    imageURL: /img/rings.jpeg
+    title: An Efficient Way of Connecting
+  - color: 'rgba(255, 68, 0, 1)'
+    description: >-
+      Meeting people in real-life, as opposed to meeting them online, affords a better opportunity to gauge compatibility.
+    hasImage: false
+    imageURL: /img/about-single-origin.jpg
+    title: Meet Pre-Vetted People
+  - color: 'rgb(47, 97, 210)'
+    description: >-
+      Immediately after the event we will email you your matches and facilitate further interactions, thereby ensuring that no one gets ghosted.
+With us, you will never be placed in limbo endlessly wondering whether or not a suitor likes you.
+    hasImage: false
+    imageURL: /img/blog-flavor_wheel.jpg
+    title: No more Ghosting
+  - color: '#8C8'
+    description: >-
+      Meeting people in real-life, versus meeting them online, affords you a better opportunity to gauge your compatibility.
+    hasImage: false
+    imageURL: /img/about-shade-grown.jpg
+    title: Connect better
 subtitle: ' '
 title: A better way to meet Rishtas
 values: